microsoft/atlas-design/site/src/components/form.md

 </div>
 ```

-`.field-horizontal` can be used for displaying form label and field side by side.
+`.field-horizontal` is used for displaying form label and field side by side. `.field-label` is used on the label.
+`field-body` is used on the control element container.

 ```html
 <div class="field field-horizontal">